 Behavioral and Lifestyle Modifications

-- Adjustments to your diet
+- Adjustments to your nutrition

 - Fluid management

-- Correct posture and safe lifting methods
+- Correct posture and lifting techniques

-- Strategies for managing constipation
+- Strategies for addressing constipation

-Other methods in pelvic floor therapy may incorporate therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and additional alternatives.
+Other pelvic floor therapy techniques may involve therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and more alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Bloomsdale, MO